 CMS Launches Useful Calculator to Help Understand Attestation Requirements for EHR Incentive Program

 The Centers for Medicare & Medicaid Services’ (CMS) Meaningful Use Attestation Calculator walks eligible professionals through the core and menu measures to help determine if they have met all of the objectives and their associated measures for Meaningful Use prior to attempting actual attestation.
 Because of the wide flexibility of quality measures, the calculator does not itemize clinical quality measures.
 This type of measure data must be reported directly from a certified electronic health record (EHR) and will need to be entered in the Web-based attestation system to receive an incentive payment.
 This tool will help a practice understand exactly what data needs to be extracted from its EHR to successfully attest to Meaningful Use after their 90-day reporting period.
-Click here for more information about the attestation process.
+Click here (link removed) for more information about the attestation process.